 This website is monetized through Google Adsense.
 The monetization of this website goes towards website costs including infrastructure, purchase of assets and production of content.

-No personal information is provided to the web host and service provider, Certified Hosting.
-While they license the equipment to Tina for use with this website they do not collect or process any of its data.
+No personal information is provided to the web host and service provider, SiteGround.
+While they license the equipment for Jacmus’ use on this website they do not collect or process any of its data.

 Why I collect information about your use

-Aside from using this data to improve how this website’s SEO, Tina also uses this data to improve your experience of this website.
+Aside from using this data to improve how this website’s SEO, Jacmus also uses this data to improve your experience of this website.

-The purpose of polls, surveys and questionnaires is to create user interaction with this website.
-The voluntary information you enter may be used to inform articles and blog posts.
+The purpose of polls, surveys and questionnaires are to create user interaction with this website.
+The voluntary information you enter may be used to interact with articles and blog posts.

 How long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically.
-Otherwise, they may instead be held in a moderation queue evertime you comment.
+Otherwise, they may instead be held in a moderation queue every time you comment.